 Advice: Always check your flight far in advance so that you are prepared for your flight!
 If you have a problem, try talking with someone in person for faster responses.

 When Your Flight Gets Cancelled

 Ketki from Explore with Ecokats

-My husband and I landed at Charles de Gualle airport, Paris from Schipol, Amsterdam.
-Excitedly waiting for our baggage to arrive so that we can go around sight seeing as per our very limited 3 day itinerary.
-The baggage belt stopped and our worst fears came true when our luggage did not come through.
+My husband and I landed at Charles de Gaulle airport, Paris from Schipol, Amsterdam, excitedly waiting for our baggage to arrive so that we could go around sight-seeing, as per our very limited 3-day itinerary.
+The baggage belt stopped, and our worst fears came true when our luggage did not come through.
 We were told that since our connecting flight time from Munich was less, our luggage could not be loaded.
-We were promised to be delivered our luggage the same night by 8pm.
+We were promised to be delivered our luggage the same night by 8 pm.
 It was 10 am when all this happened.

-Long story short, we did our sight seeing and even climbed the Eiffel tower with travel clothes.
-Our bags arrived 24 hours later at 12 noon next day.
+Long story short, we did our sightseeing and even climbed the Eiffel tower with travel clothes.
+Our bags arrived 24 hours later at 12 noon the next day.

-Fast forward on last day we were taking a flight out from Paris to Berlin – flight time 1:30pm.
-We reached well in time 11:30 am since this was a domestic flight in schengen country.
-At the check in counter we were informed by Lufthansa that our flight has been cancelled due to Air Traffic Controllers strike.
-We were not informed on email, call or SMS.
-After a lot of argument (for almost 90 minutes) they arranged to accommodate us on next flight at 1:30pm.
-By this it was 1pm and the boarding was complete.
-After discussing with managers and higher authorities we were finally given food coupons and flight tickets to Berlin by a flight at 8:30pm.
-We spent the entire day at the airport doing absolutely nothing (well only relishing those yummy macaroons).
+Fast forward to the last day: we were taking a flight out from Paris to Berlin — flight time at 1:30 pm.
+We reached well on time at 11:30 am since this was a domestic flight between Schengen countries.
+At the check-in counter, we were informed by Lufthansa that our flight has been canceled due to an Air Traffic Controllers strike.
+We were not informed on email, call, or SMS.
+After a lot of arguments (for almost 90 minutes), they arranged to accommodate us on the next flight at 1:30 pm.
+By this time it was 1 pm, and the boarding was complete.
+After discussing with managers and higher authorities, we were finally given food coupons and tickets to Berlin by a flight at 8:30 pm.
+We spent the entire day at the airport doing absolutely nothing (well, only relishing those yummy macaroons).”